Official Title: Administrative Program Manager III

 - A four-year college degree in related field or equivalent years of experience

-- Listening, speaking, writing, presentation, collaboration and conflict resolution skills to work closely and effectively with colleagues across teams
+- Collaboration, speaking, listening, writing, presentation, and conflict resolution skills to work closely and effectively with colleagues across teams

-- Ability to think strategically and develop plans and projects that leverage new and existing opportunities
+- Demonstrated ability to think strategically and develop plans and projects that leverage new and existing technology and opportunities to maximize reach and impact of content

 - Demonstrated ability to work productively and successfully with a diversity of people, groups, and those with different experiences; a commitment to diversity and inclusion in the workplace